 If an ETD swab is needed, you can ask to be screened in a private search room.

-- When you enter the screening checkpoint, let the screening officer know you are carrying an item of religious or cultural significance (e.g. staff, mask, sacred bundle or medicine bundle).
-You may ask the screening officer to screen the item separately.
-The screening officer will provide you with screening options for the item based on the nature of the item and your preference.
+- The screening officer will provide you with screening options for the item based on the nature of the item and your preference.

 Domestic and international flights:

-- You will be asked to remove your head covering and place it in a bin for X-ray screening.
-If you do not remove your head covering, you will need to remove it after the walk-through metal detector for a physical search if it is not worn for religious or medical reasons.
+- You will be asked to remove a non-religious head covering and place it in a bin for X-ray screening.

-- Any head covering worn through the walk-through metal detector that causes an alarm to sound will require additional screening.
-If a physical search is required, it may be conducted in a private search room at your request.
+- If wearing a religious head covering, you may keep it on however any head covering that causes an alarm will require additional screening.
+If the alarm cannot be properly resolved, you may be required to remove your head covering in order for a physical search to be conducted.
+If a physical search is required, it can be conducted in a private search room at your request.